spookey/lockpickr/Readme.rst

 :warning: Do **not** pick locks you do not own or don't have permission to do so!
 Anything else is burglary or malicious injury of property! *No exceptions*!

 This is still work in progress, I will still have to figure out the correct sizes and values, and find the best working metal.
+Recommendations are highly welcome!

 Previews
 --------

 Here are some quick-and-dirty screenshots just to give you a quick hint how this looks like..

+.. note:: These screenshots do not really represent reality, I will not refresh them every time I update the code.

 - Circles